What is an electric car?

 Electric vehicles have many advantages.
 The two big ones are much cheaper running costs than internal-combustion cars and zero tailpipe emissions.
 The first of these comes from the fact that electric vehicles don’t rely on diesel or petrol as their fuel, but on electricity, which is much cheaper.

-The Government’s Go Ultra Low campaign highlights owners reporting annual savings of over £3,000 in running costs and tax receipts.
+Over the course of a year, that really adds up.
+According to the Government’s Go Ultra Low campaign, owners reported annual savings of over £3,000 in running costs and tax receipts.

 The second advantage is the lack of tailpipe emissions.
 While normal cars emit carbon dioxide, nitrogen dioxide and other harmful pollutants, the tailpipe emissions from electric vehicles is zero.
 Not only does this improve air quality in busy city centres, but it also means owners of electric vehicles don't pay any vehicle excise duty (VED), or road tax.

-Electric vehicles are also exempt from other taxes such as the London Congestion Charge, the recently introduced London T-Charge and the upcoming Ultra Low Emissions Zone payment.
+Electric vehicles are also exempt from other taxes such as the London Congestion Charge, the recently introduced London T-Charge and the Ultra Low Emissions Zone payment.
+And in 2020/21, company-car Benefit-in-Kind tax on electric cars will fall to 0%, potentially saving thousands.

 Another point many owners make is that electric vehicles are often more enjoyable and peaceful to drive thanks to their lack of engine noise.